Well Management on Farms

 What projects are eligible?

-- Two (2) written quotations from Ontario-licensed well contractors are required with your application.
+- Two written cost quotations from licensed well contractors are required with your application.
 Please ensure the contractor includes their license number on their quotation.

 What costs may be covered?

-- Licensed contractor fees associated with the approved project.
+- Licensed contractor fees associated with an approved project

-- Materials and labour associated with the approved project.
+- Materials and labour associated with an approved project

 What isn't covered?